cvxopt/cvxopt/doc/source/modeling.rst

 The following attributes and methods are useful for examining and modifying optimization problems.

-.. attribute:: objective
+.. attribute:: op.objective

     The objective or cost function.
 One can write to this attribute to change the objective of an existing problem.

-.. method:: variables
+.. method:: op.variables

     Returns a list of the variables of the problem.

-.. method:: constraints
+.. method:: op.constraints

     Returns a list of the constraints.

-.. method:: inequalities
+.. method:: op.inequalities

     Returns a list of the inequality constraints.

-.. method:: equalities
+.. method:: op.equalities

     Returns a list of the equality constraints.

-.. method:: delconstraint(c)
+.. method:: op.delconstraint(c)

     Deletes constraint ``c`` from the problem.

-.. :: addconstraint(c)
+.. method:: op.addconstraint(c)

     Adds constraint ``c`` to the problem.